Lake Moondarra: Recreation

-Stocking
+Transport Bay is a man-made beach on the lake, so named because sand was deposited on the banks of the lake by MIM Holdings' trucks.

+Fish stocking

-The dam is stocked with about 10,000 fingerlings each year for recreational fishing.
+The dam is stocked with approximately 10,000 fingerlings annually for recreational fishing.
 It is stocked with barramundi and sooty grunter.
 22 different freshwater species inhabit the dam.

+The Lake Moondarra Fishing Classic was inaugurated in 1999.